Dracut Environmental Science Toxics Use Reduction Program

-The students will produce two documents - a cost/benefit effectiveness document and cleaning effectiveness document of alternative products to assist in the approval of revised methodologies.
+The students produced two documents - a cost/benefit effectiveness document and cleaning effectiveness document of alternative products to assist in the approval of revised methodologies.

-The culmination of the students efforts will result in a written recommendation of a revised set of practices, with accompanying documentation of cleaning effectiveness test and the cost effectiveness an abysses, to be instituted upon the approval of the Supervisor of Building and Grounds, Superintendent and School Committee.
+The culmination of the students efforts resulted in a written recommendation of a revised set of practices, with accompanying documentation of the cleaning effectiveness test, to be instituted upon the approval of the Supervisor of Building and Grounds, Superintendent and School Committee.

 The immediate long-term benefit would be to establish this program as a model for the town of Dracut to implement in all of the municipal buildings.